Faroe Islands: Libraries

-Museums and galleries

-The Faroe Islands has numerous museums and galleries.

-Føroya Fornminnissavn, Historical Museum; Listasavn Førøya, Faroese Museum of Art; Náttúrugripasavnið, Faroese Museum of Natural History; Norðurlandahúsið, House of the North; Heima á Garði, Hoyvík, Open Air Museum in Hoyvík; Føroya Sjósavn, Faroese Aquarium in Argir; Galerie Focus, Glarsmiðjan; Listagluggin, Art Gallery.

 Visual arts

 Faroese visual art is of great importance for the memory of Faroese national identity, as well as for the dissemination of the Faroese visual universe.

-The different periods and expressions of the visual arts meet and complement each other, but can also create a tension between the past and the present form of expression.
+The different periods and expressions of the visual arts meet and complement each other but can also create tension between the past and the present form of expression.

 Faroese stamps designed by Faroese artists are currently on offer.

 The first Faroese art exhibition was held in Tórshavn in 1927.

-Artists visiting the Faroe Islands

-In 1890, the German painter Alf Bachmann visited the Faroe Islands.

-In 1995, the German artist Ingo Kühl painted watercolours in Gjógv, after which the nine-part Faroe Islands picture cycle was created, which was exhibited in the Royal Danish Embassy in Berlin in 2003/2004.

 Cinema

-Faroese filmmakers have made several short films in particular in recent decades, and Katrin Ottarsdóttir, among others, has directed three feature films, several shorts and documentaries since her debut in 1989 with Rhapsody of the Atlantic.
+Faroese filmmakers have made several short films in recent decades, and Katrin Ottarsdóttir, among others, has directed three feature films, several shorts, and documentaries since her debut in 1989 with Rhapsody of the Atlantic.
 In 2012, the Faroese Geytin Film Award was established.
 These are two film awards that are presented once a year at a film festival at the Nordic House in Tórshavn in December.
-Filmmakers enter their films and a committee selects up to 10 films, which are screened at the event at the Nordic House.
+Filmmakers enter their films, and a committee selects up to 10 films, which are screened at the event at the Nordic House.
 The main prize, worth DKK 25,000 and a statuette, is called Geytin and is awarded by the Nordic House, while the second prize, the Audience Award (Áskoðaravirðislønin), is worth DKK 15,000 and is awarded by the Thorshavn City Council.
 Sakaris Stórá won the first Geytin in December 2012 with the film Summarnátt (Summer Night).

 In February 2014, his film Vetrarmorgun (Winter Morning) won three awards at the Berlinale.
-In 2012, Annika á Lofti won the Audience Award.In 2013, Olaf Johannessen won a Robert for Best Supporting Actor in the TV series Forbrydelsen III.
-In 2013 Dávur Djurhuus Geytin won for the short film Terminal, while Jónfinn Stenberg won the Audience Award for the short film Munch.
-In 2014, the same person won both film awards, as Heiðrikur á Heygum won both the Geytin and the Audience Award for the 30-minute horror film Skuld (Guilt) Andrias Høgenni won both awards at the Geytin in 2016 for the short film A Crack.
+In 2012, Annika á Lofti won the Audience Award.
+In 2013, Olaf Johannessen won a Robert for Best Supporting Actor in the TV series Forbrydelsen III.
+In 2013, Dávur Djurhuus Geytin won for the short film Terminal, while Jónfinn Stenberg won the Audience Award for the short film Munch.
+In 2014, the same person won both film awards, as Heiðrikur á Heygum won both the Geytin and the Audience Award for the 30-minute horror film Skuld (Guilt).
+Andrias Høgenni won both awards at the Geytin in 2016 for the short film A Crack.

 In 2019, he won the top prize at Geytin for the short film Ikki illa meint.
-The same film, which was his graduation film in Super 16, was awarded at the Cannes Film Festival, Semaine de la Critique, and also won Danish film awards such as the Robert for Best Short Film and the fiction award at the Ekko Shortlist Awards.
+The same film, which was his graduation film in Super 16, was awarded at the Cannes Film Festival, Semaine de la Critique, and also won Danish film awards such as the Robert for Best Short Film and the Fiction award at the Ekko Shortlist Awards.